CODE OF ETHICS

 It is encouraged that anyone witnessing or experiencing harassment write down the details, which may be requested to produce a report.
 Upon request and in accordance with the law, the complaint will be kept confidential; relevant information will only be shared as needed with ASA members directly involved in investigating the complaint (see section “Investigations and disciplinary processes”).
 All complaints of harassment will be taken seriously and will be thoroughly investigated with discretion.

 Investigations and disciplinary processes

-Once a complaint of harassment is received by the ASA Meeting Management Staff, an impartial investigation committee composed of ASA Executive Council members, and members of the ASA ethical committee will initiate investigation.
+Once a complaint of harassment is received by the ASA Meeting Management Staff, an impartial investigation committee composed of ASA Board of Directors members, and members of the ASA ethical committee will initiate investigation.
 The investigation committee will read the written reported facts from the complainant and potential witnesses, inform the alleged offenders of the complaint, and give the alleged offender an opportunity to address and respond to the complaint.
-The investigation committee will make recommendations to the ASA president and ASA executive council to make a disciplinary decision.
+The investigation committee will make recommendations to the ASA president and ASA Board of Directors to make a disciplinary decision.
 If suspected criminal activity has occurred, the complainant will be directed to contact the local police department.

 Note that the ASA will not tolerate false declarations nor any form of retaliation against persons who report or witness harassment complaints.
 Retaliation and false declarations being a transgression of the ASA anti-harassment policy, it is subject to disciplinary action.

 Consequences of non-respect of the Anti-Harassment Policy